vasilakisfil/Introspected-REST/README.md

 It's not the only one and definitely it's not the best we could use.
 Nevertheless it's simple, and simplicity is a virtue.

-When we want to request a resource from a networked hypermedia-based API, we have the following levels:
+When we want to request a resource from a networked hypermedia-based API, we roughly have the following levels:

 ### Application level